 Choose the type of cotton with already proven fiber quality and yield potential.
 Consider the types’s resistance to diseases and pests for achieving high yields.

 Carry out fungicide, insecticide, and nematicide seed treatment before planting to protect your crop and enhance yields.

 Test the soil to establish its pH level and nutrients content to fertilize your field accordingly.
 Besides, ensure sufficient soil moisture and soil temperature before cotton planting.

 Plant cotton under optimum weather conditions to limit the risk of diseases.
 Rotate herbicides, fungicides and insecticides to increase crop resistance to pests.

 Ensure adequate moisture level, and carry out crop watering according to the cotton growing region.
 Avoid excess irrigation to prevent the plant from delayed maturity.
 Perform irrigation at the right stage of cotton development.

 Keep track of your cotton crop growth, square size and fruit retention to increase yield and enhance fiber quality through treating the plant according to its need at every growth stage.

 Carry out defoliation as soon as possible to achieve the right balance of cotton yield and quality.
 Check seed maturity at the upper cotton bolls.
 Defoliate when the seed coats are black, and harvest when the cotton crop is defoliated and most bolls open.

-Use EOS Crop Monitoring to manage your cotton field remotely and react to any changes in vegetation in a timely manner.
+Use EOSDA Crop Monitoring to manage your cotton field remotely and react to any changes in vegetation in a timely manner.